Jorge González (wrestler): Professional wrestling career

-World Championship Wrestling (1989–1992)
+World Championship Wrestling (1988–1992)

-In 1989, Hawks owner Ted Turner offered González a job as a professional wrestler in World Championship Wrestling (WCW), which Turner also owned.
-After a year of training, González was introduced to fans as El Gigante on 19 May 1990 at the pay-per-view Capital Combat.
+In 1988, Hawks owner Ted Turner offered González a job as a professional wrestler in World Championship Wrestling (WCW), which Turner also owned.
+After over a year of training, González was introduced to fans as El Gigante on 19 May 1990 at the pay-per-view Capital Combat.
 Wearing shorts, he competed as a fan favorite and was billed as being close to eight feet tall.

 Over the next two years, he feuded with Ric Flair for the WCW World Heavyweight Championship, participated in a Chamber of Horrors match in 1991 and also had a date on TBS with Missy Hyatt.
-He also participated in a feud with Sid Vicious and One Man Gang who both stood at 6 ft 7 in.
+He also participated in a feud with Sid Vicious who stood 6 ft 9 in and One Man Gang who stood at 6 ft 7 in.
 The point of the feud was to determine who the real "giant of WCW" was.
 He also had a cross promotional stint in the New Japan Pro-Wrestling (NJPW) promotion before signing with the World Wrestling Federation (WWF) in 1993.